 The Nominating and Governance Committee reviews and evaluates the effectiveness of the Company's executive development and succession planning processes, and also provides active leadership and oversight of these processes.
 Additionally, the Nominating and Governance Committee evaluates and recommends nominees for membership on the Company's Board and its committees and develops and recommends to the Board a set of effective corporate governance policies and procedures.
 The Nominating and Governance Committee also oversees the Company's global compliance and anti-money laundering ("AML") programs.
+The Nominating & Governance Committee also monitors and oversees the Company's environmental, social and governance (ESG) efforts.

-The members of the Nominating and Governance Committee during the 2022 fiscal year were: Eric Parthemore (Chairman), John M. Fowler and Steven Kass.
-The Committee met five times during the 2022 fiscal year.
+The members of the Nominating and Governance Committee during the 2023 fiscal year were: Eric Parthemore (Chairman), John M. Fowler and Steven Kass.
+The Committee met six times during the 2023 fiscal year.

-In September 2005, the Board of Directors adopted a formal policy concerning shareholder recommendations for candidates as nominees to the Board of Directors.
+In September 2005, the Board of Directors adopted a formal policy concerning stockholder recommendations for candidates as nominees to the Board of Directors.
 The policy has been incorporated into the charter of the Nominating & Governance Committee which is posted on the Company's website.

-The Nominating and Governance Committee is charged with recommending to the entire board a slate of Director nominees for election at each annual meeting of the shareholders.
+The Nominating and Governance Committee is charged with recommending to the entire board a slate of Director nominees for election at each annual meeting of the stockholders.
 Candidates for Director nominees are selected for their character, judgment and business experience.

-The Committee will consider recommendations from the Company's shareholders when establishing the slate of Director nominees to be submitted to the entire Board.
+The Committee will consider recommendations from the Company's stockholders when establishing the slate of Director nominees to be submitted to the entire Board.
 Such recommendations will be evaluated by the Committee using the same process and criteria that are used for recommendations received from Directors and executive officers.
 The Committee will consider issues of diversity, experience, skills, familiarity with ethical and corporate governance issues which the Company faces in the current environment, and other relevant factors.
+The Committee considers diversity of background, thoughts and opinions obtained through, among other factors, diversity in business experience, professional experience, gender and racial/ethnic background.
 The Committee will make these determinations in the context of the perceived needs of the Company at the time.

-Procedures by which Shareholders may Recommend Nominees for Director
+Procedures by which Stockholders may Recommend Nominees for Director

-For a shareholder to recommend a Director nominee to the Committee, the shareholder should send the recommendation to the Chairman of the Nominating and Governance Committee, c/o Corporate Secretary, StoneX Group Inc., 1251 NW Briarcliff Parkway, Suite 800, Kansas City, Missouri 64116.
-The recommendation should include (a) the name, address and telephone number of the potential nominee; (b) a statement regarding the potential nominee's background, experience, expertise and qualifications; (c) a signed statement from the potential nominee confirming his or her willingness and ability to serve as a Director and abide by the corporate governance policies of the Company (including its Code of Ethics) and his or her availability for a personal interview with the Committee; and (d) evidence establishing that the person making the recommendation is a shareholder of the Company.
+For a stockholder to recommend a Director nominee to the Committee, the stockholder should send the recommendation to the Chairman of the Nominating and Governance Committee, c/o Corporate Secretary, StoneX Group Inc., 1251 NW Briarcliff Parkway, Suite 800, Kansas City, Missouri 64116.
+The recommendation should include (a) the name, address and telephone number of the potential nominee; (b) a statement regarding the potential nominee's background, experience, expertise and qualifications; (c) a signed statement from the potential nominee confirming his or her willingness and ability to serve as a Director and abide by the corporate governance policies of the Company (including its Code of Ethics) and his or her availability for a personal interview with the Committee; and (d) evidence establishing that the person making the recommendation is a stockholder of the Company.

-Recommendations which comply with the foregoing procedures and which are received by the Corporate Secretary before September 1 in any year will be forwarded to the Chairman of the Nominating and Governance Committee for review and consideration by the Committee for inclusion in the slate of Director nominees to be recommended to the entire Board for presentation at the annual meeting of shareholders in the following year.
+Recommendations which comply with the foregoing procedures and which are received by the Corporate Secretary before September 1 in any year will be forwarded to the Chairman of the Nominating and Governance Committee for review and consideration by the Committee for inclusion in the slate of Director nominees to be recommended to the entire Board for presentation at the annual meeting of stockholders in the following year.
 In evaluating Director nominees, the Nominating and Governance Committee considers the following factors: